jnozzi/cocoadev.com/SiteContent/General/ChrisEccles.markdown

 Having spent decades groping about in the Dark Forest of C, I am emerging slowly onto the Broad Sunlit Plain of Cocoa, where things are more visible.

-I have been tarred and feathered by the ignominy of [[FileMaker]] Pro.
+I have been tarred and feathered by the ignominy of General/FileMaker Pro.

 I still smart from the pain of Real Basic.